 Of the other Codes of Ethics or Practice that have been adopted mention may be made of that adopted by the Canadian Franchise Association, (CFA), which was revised in December 2005, the Code of Ethics and Code of Practice of the Franchise Association of New Zealand (FANZ), the Philippine Franchise Association (PFA), the Singapore International Franchise Association (SIFA) and the Hong Kong Franchise Association (HKFA).
-Of these the Code of Ethics of the Hong Kong Franchise Association is of particular interest, as it does not only contain provisions of general applicability, it also contains provisions that relate specifically to the franchise consultants.
+Of these the Code of Ethics of the Hong Kong Franchise Association is of particular interest, as it does not only contain provisions of general applicability, it also contains provisions that relate specifically to the franchisor, others that relate to the franchisee and others yet again that relate to franchise consultants.
 A point of interest is the fact that the franchisee is required to "provide full and frank disclosure of all information considered material to facilitate Franchisor's selection of an appropriate franchisee for the franchise business".159